 - 5.1 The Council has a range of possible courses of action available to deal with cases of unauthorised works on protected trees.
-These include the following: - Initiate a prosecution - Administer a simple caution - Require the planting of a replacement tree for each tree destroyed, under section 206 of the Town and Country Planning Act 1990.
+These include the following:

+- Prosecution

+- Require Tree(s) to be replanted

+- Serve a Breach of Conditions Notice.

+- Informal action